-Cyber Attacks Have Challenged Depository Institutions

-Based on information we reviewed from federal and industry sources, depository institutions have experienced various types of cyber attacks in recent years (as noted in the following examples).

-- From fall 2012 through winter 2013, several major U.S. depository institutions were subjected to distributed denial-of-service (DDOS) attacks by a hacktivist group in the Middle East, according to media reports.
-According to Financial Services Information Sharing and Analysis Center (FS-ISAC) staff, in some cases, access to online banking functions was interrupted for brief periods but no customer information, customer assets, or operational functions of the institutions were seriously affected.13 - A major U.S. depository institution suffered a data breach during summer 2014.
-According to public statements made by the institution, the breach compromised some account information for 83 million households and small businesses.
-14 The institution maintained that no customer funds were taken, but the perpetrators obtained customer email addresses, home addresses, and telephone numbers. - U.S. depository institutions and their customers also have experienced losses through attacks known as account takeovers (see fig. 1).
-Based on our analysis of court documents and government issuances, these attacks typically occur when customers unknowingly install malware on their computers after receiving a phishing e-mail.

-13FS-ISAC, established by the financial services sector, collaborates with Treasury and others to enhance the ability of the financial services sector around the globe to prepare for and respond to cyber and physical threats, vulnerabilities and incidents, and to serve as the primary communications channel for the sector.
+Cyber Attacks Have Challenged Depository Institutions Based on information we reviewed from federal and industry sources, depository institutions have experienced various types of cyber attacks in recent years (as noted in the following examples).
+From fall 2012 through winter 2013, several major U.S. depository institutions were subjected to distributed denial-of-service (DDOS) attacks by a hacktivist group in the Middle East, according to media reports.
+According to Financial Services Information Sharing and Analysis Center (FS-ISAC) staff, in some cases, access to online banking functions was interrupted for brief periods but no customer information, customer assets, or operational functions of the A major U.S. depository institution suffered a data breach during summer 2014.
+According to public statements made by the institution, the breach compromised some account information for 83 million households and small businesses.14 The institution maintained that no customer funds were taken, but the perpetrators obtained customer e-mail addresses, home addresses, and telephone numbers.
+U.S. depository institutions and their customers also have experienced losses through attacks known as account takeovers (see fig. 1).
+Based on our analysis of court documents and government issuances, these attacks typically occur when customers unknowingly install malware on their computers after receiving a phishing e-mail. others to enhance the ability of the financial services sector, collaborates with measury and for and respond to cyber and physical threats, vulnerabilities and incidents, and to serve as the primary communications channel for the sector.
 We discuss its activities later in this report.